 “Welcome to the Color Factory.”
 These two ads for a color photo printer and a color printer cartridge both use models of color alongside white models in order to express how “colorful” their product is.

-Bri a sent in these four images (three from Gap and one from United Colors of Benneton).
+Bri sent in these four images (three from Gap and one from United Colors of Benneton).
 Each Gap ad is advertising a different product, with an emphasis on how many colors they come in (bottom right corner).
 They all, also, feature models of color.
+Here’s just one of them:

 And, of course, the United Colors of Benneton is famous for its use of models of color in its ads, blending quite purposefully the idea of clothing colors and skin colors: